 APAICS prioritizes placements in the Congressional Asian Pacific American Caucus (CAPAC) member offices.
 Fellows are placed across House and Senate personal offices, in leadership offices, on committees, and in administrative offices.
 For a full list of alumni and previous placements, please visit our fellowship alumni page here.

 You will need to submit two (2) letters of recommendation.
 You may either upload your letter(s) onto the application form OR your recommender(s) may directly submit their letter(s) of recommendation to us via email at email@example.com with the subject line “APAICS Congressional Fellowship Recommendation Letter for [YOUR NAME].”
 All letters of recommendation must be submitted by the deadline on July 30 at 11:59 PM ET.
 Letters submitted late by applicants or their recommenders will not be accepted.

 8. Is the Fellowship limited to specific political parties?

 No. APAICS is a non-partisan organization and encourages applicants interested in serving in both Democrat and Republican offices to apply.
-Our goal is to provide the best Congressional Fellowship experience regardless of party affiliation.
+Our goal is to provide the best fellowship experience regardless of party affiliation.